fetchrobotics/docs/source/care_and_feeding.rst

 The charge indicator light will turn red when the battery voltage is low.
 When the charge indicator turns red, you should recharge the robot.
-If the battery voltage gets low enough, the robot power will automatically turn off.
+If the battery voltage gets low enough, the robot will automatically turn off.

 In some cases, the charging circuit may detect an error condition